 Before filing this year, it’s important to know the possible tax implications of caregiving for you and your elderly loved one.
 Understanding IRS guidelines for caregiver and senior filing can help you save money and avoid costly mistakes.

 Learn more about claiming your aging parent as a dependent or filing on their behalf, potential caregiver tax credits, and common deductions.
+Below are common questions and answers for tax rules affecting caregivers.

 A family caregiver spends, on average, about $7,000 out of pocket on medical, housing, and care costs for their aging loved one each year.
 Learn how filing taxes can help recoup your costs.